burntsouup/JavaScript/4 - Control Structures.md

         condition ? expressionIfTrue : expressionIfFalse
         ```

-        :warning: great way of returning some value that could be stored in a variable or constant
+        :bulb: great way of returning some value that could be stored in a variable or constant

 ## Loops